No, really, get a flu shot: Frequently asked questions about the flu vaccine

 Will the shot inject me with the actual flu virus?
 Can it give me the flu?

 No, the vaccine is made of an inactive version of the flu virus and, therefore, is not infectious.
-The nasal spray is made of a weakened form of the virus and cannot cause influenza, but may cause a mild runny nose for a day or two.
-After vaccination, some people may experience other side effects such as a headache, mild fever, or muscle aches for a couple of days; these side effects may contribute to the misconception that the flu shot can give you the flu.
+The nasal spray is made of a weakened form of the virus and cannot cause influenza but may cause a mild runny nose for a day or two.
+After vaccination, some people may experience other side effects such as a headache, mild fever, or muscle aches for a couple of days; these side effects may contribute to the misconception that the flu shot can give someone the flu.

 Can I get my flu shot and my COVID-19 vaccine (or booster) at the same time?